prettier/plugin-ruby/README.md

 bundle exec rbprettier --tab-width 4 --write '**/*'
 ```

+### Ignoring code

+Sometimes you want to leave your formatting in place and have `prettier` not format it, but continue to format the rest of the file. `prettier` has the ability to do this with `prettier-ignore` comments, but because the underlying formatter for this plugin is [Syntax Tree](https://github.com/ruby-syntax-tree/syntax_tree), you instead would use a `stree-ignore` comment.

 ### Usage with RuboCop

 RuboCop and Prettier for Ruby serve different purposes, but there is overlap